rgeraldporter/inquiry-monad/README.md

 ## Monad methods

+These methods can be used against any monads in this API: `Inquiry`, `Pass`, `Fail`, `Questionset`, `Question`, `IOU`, `Receipt`, to name a few.

 ### `.map(f)`

 Taking a function `f`, apply the contained value and return the result in the same type of monad.

+NOTE: You should only be using this on `Inquiry`/`InquiryP`/`InquiryF` if you have a good understanding of their type structure, as this is a function where it is very easy to break things.

 ```js
 const R = require('ramda');